Empowering families and our communities through art

 As MassArt's teaching museum, MAAM inspires people of all ages to broaden their views of contemporary art and culture.

-We invite you and your family to interact and learn at MAAM through meaningful conversation, inquiry, and careful looking.
+We invite our communities to interact and learn at MAAM through meaningful conversation, inquiry, and careful looking.
 Through our exhibitions and programs, MAAM empowers youth, families, and our community to experience art as an essential component of learning.

 All of MAAM’s educational programs are free of charge and open to the public